 The Cabinet Office have confirmed that it will fund what is necessary for the efficient and effective running of the Police and Crime Commissioner elections, and where polls are combined would expect costs to be split in the usual way.
-Cabinet Office officials have indicated that they intend to provide guidance to support ROs with procurement and funding decisions for the May 2021 polls in October 2020.
+The government has provided guidance to support ROs with procurement and funding decisions for the May 2021 polls.

 At this time we do not have any information on funding arrangements for the Welsh Parliament.
 We will provide a further update once when this information is available.